web3coach/the-blockchain-bar/Readme.md

 **Note:** Majority are integration tests and take time.
 Expect the test suite to finish in ~30 mins.

 # Start
+## Get the first 7 chapters for FREE
+> Give it a try.

+:inbox_tray: Download the newsletter-edition from: [https://web3.coach](https://web3.coach)

-## Download the eBook
+## Buy complete eBook
-> Expand your programming career!
+> Time to expand your programming career!

-:books: Download the eBook from: [https://web3.coach](https://web3.coach)
+:books: Purchase from Gumroad: [https://gumroad.com/l/build-a-blockchain-from-scratch-in-go](https://gumroad.com/l/build-a-blockchain-from-scratch-in-go)

 # Finish
 ## Request 1000 TBB testing tokens